EBI-Metagenomics/HMMER-web-docs/docs/result.rst

 Sequences with identical domain architectures are grouped together and ordered by the most frequently occurring.
 Note, sequences with no domains on them is also considered as an architecture.
-Each architecture group is represented on the page by a row in the tbale and each row can be divided into four subsections.
+Each architecture group is represented on the page by a row in the table and each row can be divided into four subsections.
 An example is shown below:

 .. image:: _static/images/domain_arch.gif